marinavbrown/MBSE/README.md

         - Customize Other Tools - Enable only Terminal
     - Download featured plugins - **You must install the Plugin for Scala**.

 3. Once the wizard finishes, Intellij will open a prompt with several options.
-Choose "Check out from Version Control".
+Choose "Check out from Version Management".
   - URL: ```https://github.com/sjbreiner/MBSE```
-  - Choose where to install the files.
-The directory will be created if it doesn't exist already.
-  - Click "Clone".
+  - Click "Clone"
-  - Click "Yes".
-You would like to open the Intellij IDEA project.
+  - Click "Yes", you do want to open the Intellij IDEA project.

 4. Now the Intellij editor should open.
     - Click "1:Project" on the left margin to open up a project view.